Satish-A-Wadekar/GoogleCharts-Renderer/README.md

 _Scope.HTMLElementId = "";
 ```

-> if you want to call any callback function after chart gets drawn then you just need to pass your callback function name in this option. your function gets call as soon as your chart get draw.
+> if you want to call any callback function after chart gets drawn then you just need to pass your callback function name in this option. your function gets call as soon as your chart gets drawn.
 ```
 /// <field name='fnCallBackAfterDraw' type='Object'>
 /// This will contains callback function which will call after draw chart <br />